sourav1547/cs598ftd/avss/README.md

 # Asynchronous Reliable Broadcast and Asynchronous Verifiable Secret Sharing

 ## Introduction
 In this assignment, we will first implement the Asynchronous Reliable Broadcast (RBC) protocol due to Bracha [1, 2].
 In particular, we will implement the verifiable variant of Bracha's RBC.
-We will then use the verifiable RBC to implement a Asynchronous Verifiable Secret Sharing (AVSS) protocol.
+We will then use the verifiable RBC to implement an Asynchronous Verifiable Secret Sharing (AVSS) protocol.

 Throughout the assignment, we will use `n`, the total number of nodes (including the dealer), as `3t+1`.
 Here `t` is the maximum number of nodes an adversary can corrupt.